jluebeck/jluebeck.github.io/_posts/2022-1-10-blog-post.md

 One of the most revealing things about this method is that sometimes when the player is getting close to having an answer, it is better to take a step back to a guess which uses fewer correct letters, but which reduces the remaining search space by a larger amount.
 For instance, in our `WATER` example, if one knew `-ATER`, then the maximum entropy answer actually backs off and picks something like `ELCHI`, which eliminates `EATER`, `LATER`, `CATER` and `HATER` all in one go!

+There is also a fun variation of this, where the game is "evil" and picks a different word after you make your guess, making it as hard as possible to get the right answer.
+This version is actually extraordinarily fun and I recommend checking out one implementation of it [here](https://qntm.org/files/wordle/).

 ### WordleSolver
 **[Here is a link to the web-app which runs this method.](https://wordle-solver.herokuapp.com/)**

+The source-code for the solver is also available here: https://github.com/jluebeck/WordleSolver

 #### Acknowledgments:
 I'd like to thank Ben Pullman for good discussions about this problem.